mongolab/dex/README.md

 In addition, if profiling is not enabled, Dex will enable profile level 1 for the duration of its operation.

+### Other useful options

+-t/--timeout - Useful to truncate a Dex operation after a number of minutes.
+If your database is generating extraordinarily large logfiles, you may only need to dex for 1-3 minutes to obtain usable information.

+--nocheck - Don't check existing indexes in the database.
+This means Dex will recommend indexes for all queries, even indexed ones.

 ### Help Contents

 ```
-Usage: dex [<options>] uri
+usage: dex [uri] (-f <logfile_path> | -p) [<options>]

-Scans a provided MongoDB log file or profile collection and uses the provided
+Scans a provided MongoDB log file or profile collection and uses the provided URI
-URI to compare queries found in the logfile or profile collection to the indexes
+to compare queries found in the logfile or profile collection to the indexes available
-available in the database, recommending indexes for those queries which are not
+in the database, recommending indexes for those queries which are not indexed.
-indexed.
 Recommended for MongoDB version 2.2.0 or later.

 Options:
   -h, --help            show this help message and exit